djplaner/blog/docs/2017/02/10/the-pebkac-problem-of-ict-support-and-training/index.md

----
+﻿---
 categories:
 - bad
 - eei
-date: 2017-02-10 14:24:54+10:00
-next:
-  text: Am I (or my team) ready to apply for an AAUT?
-  url: /blog/2017/02/16/am-i-or-my-team-ready-to-apply-for-an-aaut/
-previous:
-  text: Exploring course site resource usage using MAV
-  url: /blog/2017/01/25/exploring-course-resource-usage-using-mav/
-tags:
-- nodt
-title: The PEBKAC problems of digital L&T and how to solve it?
-type: post
-template: blog-post.html
 comments:
 - approved: '1'
   author: Multi Lisa
   author_email: multilisablog@gmail.com
   author_ip: 58.165.44.11
   author_url: null
   content: "We had a similar issue at my university recently, David. \nWe talked them\
     \ into getting Zoom - because it does just work - and then we had quite a bit\
     \ of voodoo and farting around before we could actually get it going through the\
     \ VC conferencing systems in the teaching rooms. \nTo paraphrase Don Norman, I\
     \ think user error is - more often than not - a result of design error.
 And,\
     \ to answer your question, I think good <a href=\"http://www.designkit.org/human-centered-design\"\
     \ rel=\"nofollow\">human-centred design</a> must concern itself with a deep understanding\
     \ of the human user.\nWhat a lot of teacher PD forgets, though, is that teachers\
     \ are also human users and learners.
 Any PD provided needs to be grounded in a\
     \ deep understanding of teachers' needs and goals if it is to be effective. \n\
     Cheers\nLisa"
   date: '2017-02-19 12:39:58'
   date_gmt: '2017-02-19 02:39:58'
   id: '4932'
   parent: '0'
   type: comment
   user_id: '0'
 - approved: '1'
   author: David Jones
   author_email: davidthomjones@gmail.com
   author_ip: 124.181.58.63
   author_url: null
-      content: 'Thanks for the shared experience Lisa (and for confirming that I''m on the right track).
+  content: 'Thanks for the shared experience Lisa (and for confirming that I''m on
+    the right track).

     The question I''m facing now is what can be done to encourage a deeper (I''d settle for even some) understanding of teachers'' needs and goals into how the institution does what it does.
 The link for human-centered design you provide offers one place to start.
 How (if?) are you doing it where you are?'
   date: '2017-02-19 13:13:11'
   date_gmt: '2017-02-19 03:13:11'
   id: '4933'
   parent: '4932'
   type: comment
   user_id: '1'
 - approved: '1'
   author: Multi Lisa
   author_email: multilisablog@gmail.com
   author_ip: 58.165.44.11
   author_url: null
   content: "Hi David\nIt isn\u2019t an area of responsibility for me, so your guess\
     \ is as good as mine about how to make others see the importance of it.
 I don\u2019\
     t think this is an issue confined to academics, though.
 I think human-centred\
     \ design should be a standard part of management training these days - must write\
     \ a LinkedIn post on this!\nIf you have some success, I\u2019d love to see some\
     \ future blog posts on which strategies work.\nLisa"
   date: '2017-02-26 07:23:12'
   date_gmt: '2017-02-25 21:23:12'
   id: '5195'
   parent: '4933'
   type: comment
   user_id: '0'

-pingbacks:
+date: 2017-02-10 04:24:54
+next:
+  text: Am I (or my team) ready to apply for an AAUT?
+  url: /blog/2017/02/16/am-i-or-my-team-ready-to-apply-for-an-aaut/
-    []
+pingbacks: []
+previous:
+  text: Exploring course site resource usage using MAV
+  url: /blog/2017/01/25/exploring-course-resource-usage-using-mav/
+tags:
+- nodt
+template: blog-post.html
+title: The PEBKAC problems of digital L&T and how to solve it?
+type: post
 ---
 [![PEBKAC by Rafa Esteve, on Flickr](https://farm8.static.flickr.com/7326/13928696037_37aa61542a.jpg "PEBKAC by Rafa Esteve, on Flickr")](https://www.flickr.com/photos/morosbruts/13928696037/)
 "[PEBKAC](https://www.flickr.com/photos/morosbruts/13928696037/)" ([CC BY-NC 2.0](https://creativecommons.org/licenses/by-nc/2.0/)) by [Rafa Esteve](https://www.flickr.com/people/morosbruts/)